davidmolina/davidmolina.github.io/resume.md

 Activities and Societies: MEChA

 I started at Skagit Valley College via the Running Start program where I took college coursework counting towards both high school and college credits.
 I founded the MEChA chapter here, and brainchild the Gente del Sol festival and co-organized it for two-years to raise funds for Chicana/o student scholarships.
-We (Diana Lopez, Smiley Lopez, myself) brainstormed the concept during a road trip to the National MEChA Conference.
-Highlight: article in Lowrider Magazine.
-During SVC, I put myself through community college working at the local Red Robin in the kitchen and credit greatly Jovita Angelica Guillen for inspiring this former migrant farmworker to head over the Skagit Valley horizon and see what else is out there.
+Diana Lopez, Smiley Lopez, and myself brainstormed the concept during a road trip to the National MEChA Conference hosted at UCLA.
+The one-day festival brought together over 3,000 people, awarded 75 trophies and raised over $10,000 for Latino student scholarships.
+The event made it into Lowrider Magazine.
+At SVC, I put myself through working at the Burlington Red Robin flipping burgers and credit greatly Jovita Angelica Guillen for inspiring this former migrant farmworker to head beyond the Skagit Valley horizon and see what else is out there.

 Favorite time: holding the college accountable to preserve and protect the college radio station from outside encroachment.